phideg/neptungen/README.md

 But probably the real reason for neptungen was the desire to learn programming in Rust.
 So over time the code will hopefully get more idiomatic.

 # How does it work

 It turns a directory tree containing one markdown file per directory into a static website.
 The look and feel of the generated website is controlled via [liquid](https://shopify.github.io/liquid/) templates.

 # Features

 - Completely written in Rust
 - Turns CommonMark into HTML5
 - Built-in gallery generator
-- Built in FTP synchronization
+- Built in FTP / SFTP synchronization
 - Customizable via [liquid](https://shopify.github.io/liquid/) templates
 - Page generator uses rayon :)

 # Installation

 You can download one of the [releases](https://github.com/phideg/neptungen/releases) or build the neptungen executable yourself.

 __how to build neptungen__